Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Well-posedness of the coupled variational problem

 \subsection{Space isomorphisms}

 In this section, we take up the challenge of finding a suitable isomorphism $\mathbb{X}$.
 We build it separately for the function spaces in $\Omega_s$ and on the boundary $\Gamma$.
-Crucial hints are offered by the construction of the sign-flip isomorphism of \cite{buffa2003galerkin}.
+Crucial hints are offered by the construction of the sign-flip isomorphism for the classical electric wave equation in \cite{buffa2003galerkin}.

-We start with devising an isomorphism $\Xi$ of the volume function spaces and show that the upper-left diagonal block of $\mathbb{G}_{\kappa}$ satisfy a generalized Gu{\aa}rding inequality.
+We start with devising an isomorphism $\Xi$ of the volume function spaces and show that the upper-left diagonal block of $\mathbb{G}_{\kappa}$ satisfy a generalized G{\aa}rding inequality.